zhangvia/ParaAttention/README.md

 This aims to provide:

+- [x] An easy to use interface to speed up model inference with context parallel and `torch.compile`.
+Make `FLUX` and `Mochi` inference much faster.
+- [x] A unified interface to run context parallel attention, as well as keeping the maximum performance while working with `torch.compile`
 - [ ] The fastest accurate attention implemented in Triton, running 50% faster than the originial FA2 implementation on RTX 4090.
-- [x] A unified interface to run context parallel attention, as well as keeping the maximum performance while working with `torch.compile`

 # Installation